Test and Measurement Methods

 What Is the Difference Between Dynamic and Static Motor Analyzers?

-There are, in general, two different methods used to evaluate the health of an electric motor or generator.
-The two are dynamic and static motor testing.
-As the name suggest, a dynamic motor analyzer is used while the electric motor or generator is running, or what is often referred to as “online”.
-The second type is a static motor analyzer, which is used after the motor or generator is taken offline and is disconnected from its power supply and motor control center (MCC).
-In order to optimize and most effectively determine the “electrical health” of motors and generators in predictive maintenance programs (PMPs), these two types of test equipment can be used together.
+In general there are two different methods used to evaluate the health of an electric motor or generator: dynamic and static motor testing.
+As its name suggests, a dynamic motor analyzer is used while the electric motor or generator is running (online).
+A static motor analyzer is used after the motor or generator is taken offline then disconnected from its power supply and motor control center (MCC).
+To optimize motor health, equipment is monitored in predictive maintenance programs (PMPs).
+To most effectively determine the electrical health of motors and generators in a PMP, both types of test equipment are used.

 Dynamic Motor Analyzers

 Dynamic motor testers use a set of current transformers (CTs) and corresponding voltage probes located at the motor’s MCC or terminals.
 The CTs and probes collect data about the device under test (DUT) that informs the user about the DUT’s:

 - voltage and current levels

 Online motor testing can be very beneficial if data is tracked over time.
 Starting by logging and analyzing data from the first day, a history of the DUT is collected.
 Then after it is placed in service, the motor is periodically, or, in some cases, continuously, tested to build a data history.
 The data accumulated over time can be analyzed to determine whether certain failure modes are statistically likely to happen in the DUT.